President Trump Expresses Openness Toward Immigration Overhaul

 "The president's brief comments on the issue came up during a White House lunch meeting with a group of Democratic and Republican senators that also touched on the nomination of Judge Neil Gorsuch to serve on the Supreme Court and the nation's opioid epidemic, according to participants.

-"On immigration, Trump said he was open to reviewing details of the 2013 immigration bill written by a bipartisan 'Gang of Eight' senators, according to Sen. Joe Manchin III (D-W.Va.) who recounted details of the lunch to reporters.
+"On immigration, Trump said he was open to reviewing details of the 2013 immigration bill written by a bipartisan 'Gang of Eight' senators, according to Sen. Joe Manchin III (D-W.Va.), who recounted details of the lunch to reporters.

 " 'He's open to reviewing the piece of legislation,' Manchin said.
 'He says, 'Well, you've got to start working on it again,' and I says, 'Absolutely we will.'
-And that was encouraging.'"
+And that was encouraging."

 As president-elect, Trump told Lesley Stahl of 60 Minutes that he planned to start by deporting or incarcerating people in the country illegally who have criminal records:

-"After the border is secured and after everything gets normalized, we're going to make a determination on the people that you're talking about who are terrific people, they're terrific people but we are gonna make a determination at that— But before we make that determination— Lesley, it's very important, we want to secure our border."
+"After the border is secured and after everything gets normalized, we're going to make a determination on the people that you're talking about who are terrific people, they're terrific people but we are gonna make a determination at that — But before we make that determination — Lesley, it's very important, we want to secure our border."

 In January, Trump signed a pair of executive orders aimed at keeping his campaign promises on immigration enforcement and building the wall.
 And recently the Department of Homeland Security clarified its policies in a memo to employees.